-Own-source revenue is the amount of money collected locally by counties from providing goods and services to their constituents.
+Own-source revenue is the money collected locally by counties from providing goods and services to their constituents.

-Own-source revenue sources often include fees from single business permits, land rates, game park fees, county housing, cess, and other sources.
+Own-source revenue sources often include fees from single business permits, land rates, game park fees, county housing, cess, etc.

 The total own-source revenue in a county includes the ordinary own-source revenue collected from the provision of services and the Facilities Improvement Fund.